-On June 4, 2021, the European Commission released two new set of contractual clauses : A set of clauses for transfer from Controller to Processor within the Union as required under article 28 GDPR (C to P clauses) (here) An
+On June 4, 2021, the European Commission released two new set of contractual clauses : A set of clauses for personal data transfers from Controller to Processor within the Union as required under article 28 GDPR (C to P clauses)

 During its 28th plenary session of May 20, 2020, the European Data Protection Board (EDPB) adopted recommendations on the draft Standard Contractual Clauses submitted by the Slovenian Supervisory Authority (SA) and decided on the publication of a register containing ‘one-stop-shop’

 The Court of Justice of the European Union (“CJEU”) announced that it will deliver its judgement in the Schrems II case (case C-311/18) on July 16, 2020.

 This judgement will determine whether the Standard Contractual Clauses (“SCCs”) are a valid personal data transfer mechanism under the General Data Protection Regulation (“GDPR”).